Marceline the Vampire Queen: Reception

 Marceline has attracted positive critical attention.
 Oliver Sava of The A.V.
 Club praised her as one "of this show's most tragic characters."
 He later wrote that her addition "was a major turning point for the series, introducing a hip, adventure-loving female to the cast who can hold her own against Finn and Jake and also has a strong connection to Ooo's past."
 Furthermore, he noted that "she's been at the center of some of the show's most emotional episodes," and "beyond her dramatic value, Marceline tends to just make every episode better" because "her writers clearly enjoy writing scenes for her."
 Susana Polo of The Mary Sue referred to the character as "one of the radder characters" in the series.
 Cam Shea of IGN named Marceline's introduction in "Evicted!" as the fourth best moment in the series' first season.
 He wrote that "sure, in this episode, she evicts Finn and Jake from their home ... but hey, this is the first time we meet her, and she's awesome."
+In a 2022 list of the most "iconic queer goths", James Factora of Them magazine argued that Marceline is both "one of the coolest characters in animation history" and "one of the finest portrayals of bisexual angst ever".

-io9 writer Charlies Jane Anders wrote that Marceline's—as well as the Ice King's—appearance in "I Remember You" was "one of the most intense things I've seen in ages."
+io9 writer Charlie Jane Anders wrote that Marceline's—as well as the Ice King's—appearance in "I Remember You" was "one of the most intense things I've seen in ages."
 She praised Marceline's development from a "pretty one-note villain" to a type of person that "we sort of knew".
 CartoonNetwork.co.uk named her "Character of the Week" on January 24, 2012.
 The Guardian called Marceline the best character in Adventure Time in a DVD review of the series, noting in particular that "she's ... responsible for some of the show's best songs."
-In 2016, WhatCulture ranked her the fourth best character on the show, writing that she is a "bad ass" and "the coolest character in the series", and that—after the anti-vampire backlash in pop culture caused largely by the book and film series Twilight and the television show The Vampire Diaries in the mid-to-late 2000s—"Marceline ... prove[s] that vampires can still be awesome."
+Charlie Jane Anders of Gizmodo has described Marceline as "one of the most fascinating characters".
 Lauren Rearick of Teen Vogue argued that Marceline is important in a discussion of on-screen representation, as she is from "a non-traditional family [whose] emotions ... sometimes mirrored depression".
 This, Rearick argues, gave the series "the opportunity to explore complex topics under the guise of a children's show."
+Petrana Radulovic of Polygon said that Adventure Time could have easily reduced its central female characters to outdated tropes, but instead, creator Pendleton Ward and his team broke the mold with Princess Bubblegum and Marceline.
+He further said that the two women have a "clear, distinct personalities unrelated to their own femininity, but they also share a meaningful and surprisingly complex relationship", and "the two were originally supposed to have a simple friendly rivalry, but writers on the show pushed for that to evolve into a yearning, centuries-spanning romance."